AmoghNalla/my2_nalla/README.md

 # Adding a code snippet

-> Connection to database PHP
+How to connect to database PHP?

 <https://stackoverflow.com/questions/40332242/connection-to-database-php>